Public assistance and government aid from South Carolina DSS.

 - Hundreds of dollars can be paid out per month.
 More on South Carolina TANF cash assistance.

-Refugee Resettlement Program – This federal government supported program can help the newly arriving population of refugees access public and medical assistance.
+Refugee Resettlement Program – This federal government supported program can help the newly arriving population of refugees as well as immigrants access public and medical assistance.
 The objective is to help people become self-sufficient in the shortest timeframe following their arrival in the state of South Carolina.

-The number of people who use this public program is extensive, as just in South Carolina over 100,000 households per month get help in buying their food from SNAP.
+The number of people who use the South Carolina SNAP food stamp benefit program is extensive, as just in South Carolina over 100,000 households per month get help in buying their groceries from SNAP.
 Once you qualify and sign up, clients will be issued an Electronic Benefits Transfer card for acquiring groceries.
 Case managers can also direct clients of SNAP to other social services and public aid to help them become self-sufficient.
 Or they can get immediate help from emergency SNAP food stamps.

 Summer Food Service Program will help children in low-income towns and counties in South Carolina.
 It will assist them so they can continue to receive free or low cost nutritious meals during long school vacations or over summer breaks, when they do not have access to government paid for school breakfast or lunches.

 Children can get food and meals from a number of different locations.
 Sponsors and participants of the SC Summer Food Service Program will operate meal service sites that may be located in a variety of settings across the state, including churches, schools, recreation centers, Indian reservations, playgrounds, public parks, community centers, day camps, residential summer camps, housing projects, or migrant worker centers.
 Each location will have high quality, yet free or low cost meals to teenagers and children.